DAIRLab/dairlib/director/scripts/README.md

              robot/plant.
 If this property does not exist then the "WeldFrames()" function will not be called

-"channel_name": Name of the LCM channel containing state information as lcmt_robot_output.
+"channel_name": Name of the LCM channel containing state information as lcmt_robot_output

-"channel_type": Type/Class of message from main channel

 "data": This will be a list of all the different shapes/objects that
         the user wants to be displayed.
 Each shape is a separate JSON object